llm-bible/llm-bible.github.io/_publications/lin2021scene.markdown

 bibkey: lin2021scene
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2103.12944"}
-tags: ['Agentic', 'Multimodal Models', 'Training Techniques']
+tags: ['Agentic', 'Training Techniques', 'Multimodal Models']
 ---
 Humans learn from life events to form intuitions towards the understanding of visual environments and languages.
 Envision that you are instructed by a